yashp23dev/Terraform-devops/Casestudy_#1/README.md

-# End to End Appicatio Deployment on AWS
+# End to End Application Deployment on AWS

 > 🚀 Complete Terraform-based deployment for a sample web application (VPC → RDS → Webservers behind ALB)